 By following these tips and seeking prompt veterinary care, you can help your dog through this stressful situation and ensure their speedy recovery.

 Note: This article is purely informative; here at Frenchie Breed, we have no authority to prescribe veterinary treatment or make any diagnosis.
-We encourage you to take your pet to the vet as soon as possible if it presents discomfort or discomfort!
+We encourage you to take your pet to the vet as soon as possible if it shows any signs of discomfort!

 Causes can vary, but potential reasons include constipation, anal gland infections, ulcers, parvovirus, intoxication, heatstroke, and kidney failure.